mulle-objc/De-Re-mulle-objc/index.md

 If you are a seasoned Objective-C programmer, who would like to try porting some of his existing code to mulle-objc, then start with the [legacy workflow](mydoc_legacy.html).

+## Applicable Domain

+mulle-objc is not light-weight and it's not heavy-weight either.
+When you build the Foundation library as a shared library you end up with 2.5MB.
+That means any system with less than than 4MB RAM of address space, will likely not cut it.
+The CPU needs to be 32 bit wide at least.

+mulle-objc compiles directly to machine code and runs on the CPU and not in a java/.NET virtual machine.
+So cloud computing in AWS lambdas is also not possible, though WebAssembly is probably in the cards.
+For everything else inbetween mulle-objc is the way to go.

+mulle-objc is permissively licensed and free of cost, meaning you can use it anywhere.

 ## Next